And, I’m back. I guess. I think. Maybe. Anyway, here I am today.

 But there were comments and questions from readers that I promised to address, but with my customary procrastination, I kept pushing back.
 Because of the most current wave of “standing against divorce” tweets and posts, and its implications for folk in truly sucky, toxic marriages, I feel the need to expand on what I’ve written in the past.

-Given #1: Marriage is an institution created by God, but it conveys no special unction upon those who enter into it.
+Given #1: Marriage is an institution created by God, but it conveys no special unction or blessing upon those who enter into it.

 Given #2: Marriage is an institution created by God, but it was not created with spiritual permanency; it is not eternal in its essence.